polius/meteornext-docs/docs/guides/administration.md

 - **Require number**: Enable this option to force new passwords to contain at least one number.
 - **Require special character**: Enable this option to force new passwords to contain at least one special character.

-The following screenshot shows the behaviour when a user tries to login with an expired password.
-After proceeding to login a dialog is shown forcing the user to change their password.
+The following screenshot shows the behavior when a user tries to log in with an expired password.
+After proceeding to log in a dialog is shown forcing the user to change their password.

 ![alt text](../../assets/administration/admin-settings-security-password.png "Admin - Settings - Security - Password")